 Background and Intent: Patient care-related educational activities, such as morbidity and mortality conferences, tumor boards, surgical planning conferences, case discussions, etc., allow fellows to gain medical knowledge directly applicable to the patients they serve.
 Programs should define those educational activities in which fellows are expected to participate and for which time is protected.
-Further specification can be found in IV.C.
+Further specification can be found in 4.10. - 4.12.

-IV.A.5. formal educational activities that promote patient safety-related goals, tools, and techniques. ^(Core)
+4.2.e. formal educational activities that promote patient safety-related goals, tools, and techniques.
+(Core)

-IV.B.
 ACGME Competencies

-Background and Intent: The Competencies provide a conceptual framework describing the required domains for a trusted physician to enter autonomous practice.
+The Competencies provide a conceptual framework describing the required domains for a trusted physician to enter autonomous practice.
 These Competencies are core to the practice of all physicians, although the specifics are further defined by each subspecialty.
-The developmental trajectories in each of the Competencies are articulated through the Milestones for each subspecialty.
+The developmental trajectories in each of the Competencies are articulated through the

+Milestones for each subspecialty.
 The focus in fellowship is on subspecialty-specific patient care and medical knowledge, as well as refining the other competencies acquired in residency.

-IV.B.1.
-The program must integrate the following ACGME Competencies into the curriculum: IV.B.1.a) Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) IV.B.1.b) Patient Care and Procedural Skills
+The program must integrate all ACGME Competencies into the curriculum.

+- 4.3.
+ACGME Competencies Professionalism

+Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core) - 4.4.
+ACGME Competencies Patient Care